rtoy/f2cl/src/NOTES.md

   subprogram at least once.
 Should we do this automatically for the user?
 If so, how?

-o Fixed some number parsing bugs that mpfun exposed.
+* Fixed some number parsing bugs that mpfun exposed.
 (PARSE-NUMBER is such a mess!)

 Other changes:

-o The temp file prep.tmp is now computed from the input file name and is given the same name with a new extension of "p" (for preprocess).
-(Hmm, should it be "tmp" instead?) o Fixed some more bugs.
+* The temp file prep.tmp is now computed from the input file name and is given the same name with a new extension of "p" (for preprocess).
+(Hmm, should it be "tmp" instead?)
+* Fixed some more bugs.
 See logs for details.

 Jan 13, 2002
 ------------